 English is studied through works of literature, short stories, poetry and plays.

 Shakespeare is popular and we have already read six of his works (Merchant of Venice, Taming of the Shrew, Julius Caesar, Macbeth, Hamlet and Othello) and several sonnets.
-When possible we watch theatre and film performances of the plays.
+We watch theatre and film performances of the plays.

 The short story lends itself to this kind of class (James Joyce, Somerset Maugham, Ernest Hemingway, William Trevor).
 Plays have included “A Man for All Seasons” by Robert Bolt, Arthur Miller’s “The Crucible”, Brian Friel’s "Dancing at Lughnasa” and Dylan Thomas’ “Under Milk Wood”.
-Last year we read Atwood’s “The Handmaid’s Tale” and Bryson’s “Notes from a Small Island”; this year we have just finished Steinbeck's "Grapes of Wrath" and "Of Mice and Men".
+Last year we read Atwood’s “The Handmaid’s Tale” and Bryson’s “Notes from a Small Island”; this year we have read Steinbeck's "Grapes of Wrath" and "Of Mice and Men".